 How we test

-Our expert accessibility consultants test your website systematically using manual inspection and our unique automated testing tool called OzART (AccessibilityOz Reporting Tool).
+Our expert accessibility consultants test your website systematically using manual inspection and our unique automated testing tool, OzART (AccessibilityOz Reporting Tool).

-OzART provides very detailed information on errors and facilitates development of a comprehensive fix list (optional) for our clients to implement corrections.
-A fix list will identify all instances of where an error has occurred on a web site.
+OzART provides detailed information on errors and facilitates development of a comprehensive fix list (optional) for our clients to implement corrections.
+A fix list will identify all instances of where an error has occurred on a website.

-This approach is crucial to assessing compliance of a site to WCAG2.0.
+This approach is crucial to assessing compliance of a site to WCAG2.1.

 We break up the testing process into three sections: